hindskog/pizza-bot-2/README.md

-# Sprint 2: Pizzabot – Part 2
+# Pizzabot – Part 2

 Today's assignment is further develop our Pizzabot with arrays, objects and classes.